TALKING ABOUT THE PAST

 I walked the dog yesterday.

-went to Florida last year.
+I went to Florida last year.

 NOTE!
 The simple past is formed in different ways for regular and irregular verbs.
 For regular verbs there is a rule, but irregular verbs just have to be learned!